 Recommended- 15 SIGNS AND SYMPTOMS OF A MIGRAINE

-Cluster headache-Cluster headaches are rare, affecting less than 1% of the population.
+Cluster headaches are rare, affecting less than 1% of the population.
 A cluster headache may cause a stabbing pain behind or around your eyes, usually on one side of your head.
 It frequently develops during sleep.
 Symptoms may also include redness of the eyes, sensitivity to light, and lacrimation.
 The pain usually lasts from 15 minutes to 1 hour.

 Treating a cluster headache can be tricky because the pain appears and disappears spontaneously and at a moment’s notice.
 Only a doctor can help you solve this problem more common in males than females.